questdb/documentation/deployment/capacity-planning.md

 If you have followed the [setup guide](https://questdb.io/docs/deployment/systemd/), then the file should be called `questdb.service` and located at `~/.config/systemd/user/questdb.service`.

-Set this property to at least `1048576`, or higher if you have set higher OS-wide limits.
+Add this property to the `[Service]` section, setting it to at least `1048576`, or higher if you have set higher OS-wide limits.

 Then restart the service.
 If you have configured these settings correctly, any warnings in the web console should now be cleared.